elastos/Elastos/CR.Elastos-Unity/README.md

 # Elastos Unity
-Main repository for the Elastos Unity project
+Main repository for the Elastos Unity project.

-The oficial website of the project is located at elastosunity.com
+The oficial website of the project is located at [elastosunity.com](elastosunity.com).
+You can read more about the proposal related to the project at [https://ademcan.net/RNFrameworkProposal.pdf](https://ademcan.net/RNFrameworkProposal.pdf)

 ## Introduction